-If you need to speak to a doctor or nurse on the telephone, please try to telephone (Williton 632701) either between 8.30 am and 9.00 am or between 11.30 am and 12 noon, when the clinician is more likely to be available.
-We try not to interrupt consultations except in an emergency.
+If you need to speak to a doctor or nurse on the telephone, please telephone (Williton 632701) and speak to the Healthcare Co-ordinator about your needs.
+We do not interrupt GP consultations except in an emergency.

 We provide a range of specialist clinics as part of your health care.
-Please ask our receptionist for details of when the following services are available.
+Please ask our Healthcare Co-coordinators for details of when the following services are available.

 Moderate amounts of alcohol – between 14 and 21 units a week, will not generally damage your health.
 One unit is 10 grams of alcohol and is found in:·